Academic Support Center

 - Career Fairs

 The Office hosts three career fairs annually: Fall, Winter and Spring.
 Career Fairs serve as an information exchange between students and corporate representatives.
 The September Fair is targeted to graduating students.
 The December and March Fairs are open to all students and provide access to both full-time and summer internship opportunities.

 - Summer Internships

-It is important to gain professional practice experience to confirm one's choice of major and career goals, as well as gain practical experience in a chosen field.
+It is important to gain professional practice experience to confirm one's choice of major and career goals, in addition to developing relevant experience in a chosen field.
 The Summer Internship Program puts students in touch with paid summer internship opportunities in engineering, science, and business.
-Students participate by meeting with a Career Development staff member who will assist them in creating a resume and applying for opportunities.
-Career Development staff visit summer interns on the job, meet with the intern?s supervisor, and assist in monitoring students? professional development.
+Students participate by meeting with a Career Development staff member who will assist in creating a resume and applying for opportunities.
+Career Development staff visit summer interns on the job, meet with the intern supervisors, and assist in monitoring progress.

-It?s important for students to gain meaningful research experience if they are considering advanced study or admission to medical or dental school.
-The Career Development staff can help students identify research opportunities on campus and assist them with the application process for industrial and government research opportunities.
+- Identifying Research OpportunitiesFor those students interested in pursuing advanced study or admission to medical or dental school, meaningful research experience is recommended.
+The Career Development staff can help students identify research opportunities on campus and also assist with the application process for industrial and government research opportunities.